III A Man

 Object true treatment centers on molding of the object according to object related criteria.

-It entails cognition of the object, approach by its class and realization by practical means.
+It entails approach of the object by its class and realization by communication and action towards the

 As functional tools they are aligned from a point of perspective via a relation towards an object.